cosmos72/hyperluminal-mem/README.md

   for details.

 ### Unsupported systems

-* [ABCL](http://abcl.org/) does not yet fully support CFFI and OSICAT, two libraries required by Hyperluminal-DB.
-Once support for these two libraries improves, Hyperluminal-DB can be tested on it too.

 * [ECL](http://ecls.sourceforge.net/) has some known issues with CFFI, OSICAT and STMX, three libraries required by Hyperluminal-DB.
 Once support for these three libraries improves,